Gochujang Roasted Brussels Sprouts with cilantro and peanuts are crispy, tender, spicy, sweet, and addictive - basically, they're amazing!

-Remove from oven.
+Remove the roasted sprouts from oven.
 Sprinkle peanuts and cilantro evenly over roasted sprouts and then transfer everything to serving dish.
 Garnish with additional chopped cilantro and peanuts.
 Serve warm or at room temperature.

-The sauce in the recipe here (olive oil, vinegar, honey, and paste) has a multitude of uses beyond Brussels sprouts, from chicken marinade to kale chip dressing.
-In any event, I’m not sure how close this is to the Southpark Seafood recipe, but it sure tastes spot-on.
-I hope you enjoy these Gochujang Roasted Brussels Sprouts with Cilantro & Peanuts as much as we do!
+The Honey-Gochujang Tossing Sauce in this recipe (olive oil, vinegar, honey, and paste) has a multitude of uses beyond Brussels sprouts, from chicken marinade to kale chip dressing.

 Additional recipe credit: While the inspiration for this post came from Southpark Seafood, the actual recipe shared here is an adaptation of this recipe by The Garlic Pad.

 - 1½ pound Brussels sprouts